Event

 May 06, 2026

-On May 6-7, 2026, the Federal Reserve Bank of New York will host the 2026 Federal Reserve Financial and Monetary History Conference.
+On May 6-7, 2026, the Federal Reserve Bank of New York hosted the 2026 Federal Reserve Financial and Monetary History Conference.
 This annual Federal Reserve System conference provides an opportunity for researchers to meet and discuss issues in financial and monetary economics through the lens of economic history.
-The keynote will be given by Peter Conti-Brown, the Class of 1965 Associate Professor of Financial Regulation at the Wharton School of the University of Pennsylvania.
+The keynote was given by Peter Conti-Brown, the Class of 1965 Associate Professor of Financial Regulation at the Wharton School of the University of Pennsylvania.

 Event Details